isaac-perkins/pg-us-census-poc/README.md

 In the setup code below **replace**: *{your-db-name}* *{your-table-name}* *{your-db-username}* *{your-db-password}*

 with values for your environment.
 (Yes, the curly brackets too).
-Run commands from the repo's root directory.
+Run commands from this repo's root directory.

 ## Installation and Usage

 - Install the pre-requisites, PostgreSQL, PostGIS and PostgREST.
-Ubuntu instructions can be found [here](docs/install.md).
+Instructions (for Ubuntu) can be found [here](docs/install.md), though should easily translate to other OS's.
 - [Download](https://github.com/webanet-australia/postgres-census-poc/archive/master.zip) or clone this repo.
 - Create a new database and add a role for PostgREST.
    ```bash